chenxingqiang/secret-learn/doc/about.rst

   .. div:: text-box

-    `NVidia <https://nvidia.com>`_ funds Tim Head since 2022 and is part of the jax-sklearn consortium at Inria.
+    `NVidia <https://nvidia.com>`_ funds Tim Head since 2022 and is part of the secret-learn consortium at Inria.

   .. div:: image-box